 top of page

 Whether the baked haricot bean in tomato sauce or a creamy butter bean they are very on trend at the moment due to being more sustainable than meat and fish sources of protein and significantly more affordable.
-These naturally gluten free beauties also have lots of positive nutrition credentials too:
+These naturally gluten free beauties also have lots of positive nutrition credentials too:-

-· Source of fibre - fibre is important to aid digestive health and we aim for at least 30g/day.
+Fibre is important to aid digestive health and we aim for at least 30g/day.
 Beans are a great source of fibre having 6-12g fibre per 200g serving.

 So, packed with fibre, vitamins and protein, we can appreciate there are potentially a number of health benefits to eating more baked beans on toast or adding some extra kidney beans to your chilli con carne.
 They are available jarred, dry, canned, or frozen and there are many to choose from: